brinleyostler/KaggleAmazon/README.md

 ## Model
+For this project, the Random Forest model was used for the final prediction, which gave me the best roc_auc (Receiver Operating Characteristic Area Under the Curve).
+My final Kaggle score was 0.88659.

 To view all models I experimented with for this competition, look through the Git history for the AmazonAnalysis.R file.